spring-projects/spring-integration-samples/basic/enricher/README.md

 This example illustrates the usage of the Content Enricher.

-Once the application has started, lease execute the various Content Enricher examples by
+Once the application has started, please execute the various Content Enricher examples by

 * entering 1 + Enter
 * entering 2 + Enter